angelomorgado/OpenGL-2D-Engine/README.md

 ### Scenes

-- StandardScene: A scene that renders a simple window with a moving triangle that changes color.
+- `StandardScene`: A scene that renders a simple window with a moving triangle that changes color.

-- StandardTextureScene: A scene that shows a rectangle with a texture moving.
+- `StandardTextureScene`: A scene that shows a rectangle with a texture moving.

+- `CollisionsScene`: A scene that shows objects in the screen moving and colliding with each other.

-- CollisionsScene: A scene that shows a square that's movable with the wasd keys and a circle inside the square that can't leave the square.
+- `CircleInsideSquareScene`: A scene that shows a square that's movable with the wasd keys and a circle inside the square that can't leave the square.

 ### Features